Tremis Dynamics FISH Class — Fighting in Someone’s House

 Also, I’m not going to give away too much info below, as I don’t want to give away everything in the Tremis Dynamics FISH class, where you wouldn’t need to take the class.
 That said, I highly recommend you take the class and gain all the knowledge firsthand.

-The very first day of the Tremis Dynamics FISH class will teach you everything from the use of angles when applying a pie technique with doors and openings, how to pan through an entry, how to work varying terrain in a home, and more.
+The very first class (Tremis Dynamics FISH 1) will teach you everything from the use of angles when applying a pie technique with doors and openings, how to pan through an entry, how to work varying terrain in a home, and more.
 All this is work to be done as a “single player” in the scenarios.
 You are in control of everything and working alone to solve the problem.

 Majority of the day is force on paper with the inclusion of UTM rounds to close out the day, clearing the entire structure yourself and shooting specified “threat” targets.
 To make things interesting, in the scenarios and exercises, there will be “no shoot” targets that you need to be able to identify and not shoot.
 You will need to move through the entire shoot house and put accurate hits on the dedicated “threat” targets.

-On the second day of the Tremis Dynamics FISH class, you’re going to learn all about the advantages of working with a teammate when clearing rooms and homes.
-The strategy here is much different from what was on Day 1 and can make things a little easier when trying to cover a room.
+Tremis Dynamics FISH 2 is an extension of FISH 1 where you’re going to learn all about the advantages of working with a teammate when clearing rooms and homes.
+The strategy here is much different from what was in FISH 1 and can make things a little easier when trying to cover a room since there are multiple people potentially getting into the fight to overpower a threat (or threats) in a room or structure.

-On this day, you’ll utilize the laser systems again, along with the use of UTM rounds.
-To end the day, you’ll focus on force-on-force, turning paper targets into live actors in scenarios.
+In this class, you’ll utilize the Mantis Blackbeard laser systems again, along with the use of UTM rounds.
+To end the day, you’ll focus on force-on-force, turning paper targets into live actors in room-clearing scenarios.

-Absolutely.
+Absolutely!
 And without hesitation.
-You will learn so much from the Tremis Dynamics FISH class that it’s unbelievable.
-Leaving the class, everyone was excited (yet, tired after a long day) to learn more and go practice the exercises they ran through during the class.
+You will learn so much from each Tremis Dynamics FISH class that it’s unbelievable.
+Leaving the classes, everyone was excited (yet, tired after a long day) to learn more and go practice the exercises they ran through during the classes.

-Garry Marr is an incredible instructor, and I like the fact that he can apply humor into his curriculum and not make it dry and boring.
+Garry Marr and Mike Fiore are incredible instructors, and I like the fact that he can apply humor into his curriculum and not make it dry and boring.
 If you can get to one of his classes, you won’t regret it.

 Related Article: Active Shooter Training: 3 Split-Second Lifesaving Options

-But if you have any questions about the Tremis Dynamics FISH class that I can answer for you based on my personal experience, feel free to reach out.
+But if you have any questions about the Tremis Dynamics FISH classes that I can answer for you based on my personal experience, feel free to reach out.

 And as always, go out and get the proper training needed to be proficient with your firearm(s) and EDC gear.
 I am not an instructor or tactical ninja, and I don’t pretend to be one on the weekends.
 I’m simply someone who seeks knowledge, improvement, and proficiency when it comes to self-defense and the ability to protect my family and those around me.
 You are your own first line of defense, seek the training of a certified and experienced instructor.
 And if you are looking for a class to jump into, I highly recommend you sign up for the Tremis Dynamics FISH class.
 You’ll thank me later.